DAKSHGUPTA509/IPL_Final_Showdown_Analysis/README.md

 ## Key Findings

-*   **Mumbai Indians Dominated:** Consistently strong performance in the finals, particularly in the 2020 and 2024 seasons.
+*   **Chennai Super Kings Dominated:** Consistently strong performance in the finals, particularly in the 2021 and 2023 seasons.
-*   **Impact of Key Players:**  Jasprit Bumrah's bowling performance was a significant factor in Mumbai Indians' victories.
+*   **Impact of Key Players:**  Ravindra Jadeja's bowling and batting performance was a significant factor in Chennai Super Kings victories.
 Specific batsmen also showed consistent performance across multiple finals.
 *   **Toss Advantage:** Winning the toss correlated with a higher probability of winning the match, although the effect varied across seasons.
 *   **Home Advantage:** Teams playing at their home venue in the final had a slight advantage, although this was not statistically significant across all seasons.